fb97cf8/AI-Chatbot/README.md

 # AI-Chatbot
-You can talk to it and it will talk back based on https://github.com/DogeLord081/OneReality/tree/main and https://github.com/AlizerUncaged/desktop-waifu
+You can talk to it and it will talk back <br>
+based on https://github.com/DogeLord081/OneReality/tree/main and https://github.com/AlizerUncaged/desktop-waifu

 # Requirements